ChilliCream/graphql-platform/API-Baselines.md

 cp scripts/PublicAPI.empty.txt "src/$DIR/PublicAPI.Unshipped.txt"
 ```

+## Pipeline Job

+A PR to `main` will trigger a Pipeline job that runs this analyzer.
+Contrary to the development environment, where the analyzer only reports warnings, here it throws an error.
+This is done to enforce highlighting of public API changes.

+The job is defined as part of [this Pipeline definition](./.devops/azure-pipelines.test-pr-hotchocolate.yml).
+It can be easily disabled by adding `condition: false` to the `CheckPublicApi` section or commenting out the section.

 ## Scripts

 There are three scripts to help you manage the `PublicAPI.*.txt` files.
 They can be found [here](./scripts).